RASHIKHANAP/SecURL/README.md

 third-party who clicks the altered link will be taken to a valid page, which helps alleviate suspicion.
-When sharing the password to unlock the link, explain how to switch out the domain name with either `Rashikhanap.github.io/SecURL`, or with the path to a local clone of Link Lock.
+When sharing the password to unlock the link, explain how to switch out the domain name with either `Rashikhanap.github.io/SecURL`, or with the path to a local clone of SecURL.
 Using a local copy is particularly recommended for evading censorship, since no request to my domain is ever made.